rhubarbdog/kitronik-gamezip64/README.md

 <br/><br/>
 <code>music.py</code>
 <br/><br/>
-Turn your gamezip into a juke box, us up and down to change the tune
+Turn your gamezip into a juke box, use up and down to change the tune
 <br/><br/>
 <code>battle-ships.py</code>
 <br/><br/>
-a 2 player game for the gamezip and microbit version 2.
+A 2 player game for the gamezip and microbit version 2, you'll need two of each .
 Position your boats using the arrow buttons, rotate them with fire button 1, fix them with fire button one.
 When bombing your opponent the arrow keys move the bomb and fire button 2 drops it
+<br/><br/>
+<code>snake.py</code>
+Use the arrow keys to guide snake around a massive room eating food, growing a longer and longer tail.
+Use the map on the microbit to find your next food.
+Snake is the bright dot, food the faint ones.
+Be warned food goes bad and turns to stone, just like the perimeter wall.
+Avoid your tail and avoid stones.
+<br/><br/>